 Los Angeles’s tremendous Chinese food scene keeps getting better and better.
-In addition to the stronghold of regional offerings in the San Gabriel Valley, there’s a good number of Chinese restaurants spread across the city — from Cantonese barbecue Downtown to pan-seared dumplings in Hollywood.
+In addition to the stronghold of regional offerings in the San Gabriel Valley, there are a good number of Chinese restaurants spread across the city — including Cantonese barbecue Downtown, pan-seared dumplings in Hollywood, and much more.
 There’s no better time to be tucking into a bowl of hand-pulled noodles or a steamy tray of soup-filled dumplings in the Southland.
-Here now, are the 23 essential Chinese restaurants in Los Angeles.Read More
+Here now, are 24 of the essential Chinese restaurants in Los Angeles.Read More

 Where to find the best regional Chinese delicacies in town

-RiceBox is the first hip and modern Cantonese restaurant in Los Angeles that really hits the mark.
+RiceBox is one of the first hip and modern Cantonese restaurants in Los Angeles that really hits the mark.
 Diners can create custom rice boxes, choosing from the signature char siu (barbecued pork), black soy-poached chicken, crispy seven-spice pork belly, or a vegan special.
 Chef and co-owner Leo Lee uses only organic produce, as well as ethically-sourced, sustainable, and hormone-free meat.
 The signature char siu (barbecued pork) uses Duroc pork and is marinated using a family recipe that’s been passed down for more than three decades.
 The triple-roasted porchetta is marinated overnight, cured, roasted for three hours, and then smoked.
+Look for a new restaurant from the team in Sherman Oaks in the coming months.

 After running a successful restaurant in China and working at Panda Restaurant Group in Los Angeles, Tony Xu opened Alhambra’s Chengdu Taste in 2013.
 Angelenos quickly took notice of the restaurant’s fiery Sichuan cooking.
 One of the restaurant’s signature dishes is the diced rabbit with “younger sister’s secret recipe.”
 Other must-try dishes include the Sichuan-style mung bean jelly noodles with chile sauce, mapo tofu, and toothpick lamb with cumin.
 There’s an additional location in Rowland Heights for those who reside further east.